huan/brolog-angular-demo/README.md

 $ npm start
 ```

-then visit `http://localhost:3000` for demo.
+lite-server will open `http://localhost:3000` for demo automatically.